-- Asset-class benefits from strong demand from investors and operators, being: (a) future-proofed against legislative change and trends influencing demand; and (b) generation of high quality earnings from sustainable rents. - 2.
-Specialist manager, highly engaged within the sector and with our tenants. - 3.
-Prudent approach to financial risks with diversified income sources, low gearing and long-term, predominantly fixed rate debt.
+- 1. Our premium quality real estate is attractive to both operators and investors, in that: - a. it is future-proofed against legislative change and societal trends influencing demand, and; - b. it generates high quality earnings from financially sustainable rents. - 2.
+Specialist manager, highly engaged within sector and with our tenants. - 3.
+Prudent approach to financial risks with diversified income sources, low gearing and long-term, fixed rate debt.